 Nuisance Snake Trapping Removal – Animal Removal Services Of Virginia

 Do you need Virginia snake trapping removal services?
-Finding snakes on your property?
-Snakes getting into your cellar or walls?
+Finding snakes in your yard or other places on your property?
+Snakes getting into your house, basement, attic, crawlspace or walls?
 We are the Virginia snake trapping removal Experts!

 Animal Removal Services Of Virginia – Humane Snake Trapping Removal Experts

-There are 35 species and subspecies of snakes in Virginia but only 3 poisonous snakes: the eastern copperhead, s, the northern cottonmouth and the timber rattlesnake.
-All three of the poisonous snakes can be identified by their vertical pupils as opposed to the round pupils of non-poisonous snakes.
+There are 34 species of snakes in Virginia, but only 3 are poisonous snakes: the Northern Copperhead, the Eastern Cottonmouth (water moccasin) and the Timber Rattlesnake.
+All three of these poisonous snakes can be identified by their vertical pupils as opposed to the round pupils of non-poisonous snakes.

 Fortunately, the majority of snakes found in Virginia are not dangerous.
-Also, these non dangerous snakes are beneficial, like Virginia’s eastern garter snake, which prey upon small rodents like mice and rats.
+Also, these non dangerous snakes are beneficial, like Virginia’s Eastern Gartersnake, which prey upon small rodents like mice and rats.
 But, nevertheless, most people don’t want snakes in their home whether poisonous or not.
 If you don’t fear snakes, and you’re sure it’s not poisonous, you can deal with a snake in your home.
 For example, you can open a nearby door and use a broom to gently move the snake outside your home.
-The bottom line – you don’t want a snake getting way in your home and hide someplace.
-Finding a hidden snake can be a time consuming task.
+The bottom line – you don’t want a snake getting way in your home and hiding someplace.
+Finding a hidden snake can be a time consuming and difficult task.
 But, if a snake does get away from you, our Animal Removal Services Of Virginia snake trapping removal experts can be reached at (804) 729-9103.

 Assuming you are not terrified of snakes and you absolutely know the snake in your home is not poisonous, put on some thick gloves, grab the snake close to the head, put it in a pillow case, then get it out of the house and relocate it someplace else on your property.
 Also, Animal Removal Services Of Virginia suggests that every Virginia home should invest in snake tongs and a snake bagger for this type of situation.

-If you or someone you know is bitten by a poisonous Virginia snake like the Eastern Copperhead, Northern Cottonmouth, or Timber Rattlesnake call 911 or transport the person to the hospital immediately.
+If you or someone you know is bitten by a poisonous Virginia snake like the Northern Copperhead, Eastern Cottonmouth, or Timber Rattlesnake call 911 or transport the person to the hospital immediately.
 Also, if possible capture the snake so it can be identified.
-In addition, if bitten please stay calm and move little.
-Also, don’t cut open the bite would or suck out venom.
+In addition, if bitten please stay calm and try not to move around.
+Also, don’t cut open the bite wound or suck out the snake venom.

 Virginia Snake Insights – Brought To You By Your Friends At Animal Removal Services of Virginia